Combating the oak processionary

 Combating the oak processionary with boiling water

 The solution to the problem is boiling water.
 The caterpillar’s body consists mostly of protein cells.
 At 50°C, protein turns to a solid, so a caterpillar drenched in boiling water at around 100°C will solidify fairly quickly.
 Caterpillars appear to fossilise when doused in boiling water, and the great thing is that after treatment, the bristles cease to irritate the skin.
-The boiling water method is cleaner and more sustainable than chemical or bacterial treatment, and it’s also a much quicker method than soaking the caterpillars.
+The boiling water method is cleaner and more sustainable than chemical or bacterial treatment.

 Preventive management of the oak processionary with boiling water